Client Booklet

 People living in the Birmingham area and registered with a GP practice in Birmingham can normally access short term ‘IAPT’ therapy without charge, thanks to our partnership with Living Well Consortium, Forward Thinking Birmingham and the NHS.

-Client Booklet-information, policies : INFORMATION AND RECORD-KEEPING
+INFORMATION AND RECORD-KEEPING

 What information do you collect, and why?

 We will keep your name, address, and phone number, as well as information about your physical and mental health in the past and now, and your family circumstances.
+All counsellors keep notes of counselling sessions.
+Counselling notes may record background information and key issues worked on in the session.

 It is in your interest and our interest to collect this information.
 We collect this information so that we can provide you with the best possible, safe, and professional service.
 It also helps us to make sure that our service is well run, and that we follow all the rules that we need to.